wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/apocalypse.md

 The exact nature and timing of the events described in the Apocalypse are a matter of interpretation and have been the subject of much debate throughout history.
 Some believe that the Apocalypse is a literal depiction of the end of the world, while others interpret it symbolically or allegorically.
 Regardless of one's interpretation, the Apocalypse is a central aspect of many Christian beliefs about the end of the world and the second coming of Jesus Christ.

+## Etymology

+The word "apocalypse" originates from the Ancient Greek term "ἀποκάλυψις" (apokálupsis), which means to reveal or unveil.[^1] It is related to the Greek word "κᾰλῠ́πτω" (kalúptō) meaning "to hide".[^2] In Greek mythology, Calypso, the daughter of the Titan Atlas, is a character who embodies the concept of hiding knowledge.
+Therefore, "apocalypse" refers to the uncovering of knowledge that was previously hidden or concealed.

+Contrary to popular belief, "apocalypse" does not necessarily signify a cataclysmic or apocalyptic event that marks the end of days.
+Instead, it denotes a period of time during which a series of revelations will reveal the truth.
+In the Age of Apocalypse, people will gain access to knowledge that was previously unknown or hidden, leading to a better understanding of the world and its workings.

 ## In Raëlism 🔯

 According to the second book [Extraterrestrials Took Me To Their Planet]({{< relref "resources/extraterrestrials-took-me-to-their-planet/index.md" >}}), Chapter The Keys, the Apocalypse as the Age of Revelation is mentioned in the context of being one of the keys to unlock our potential: